tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 which denotes an exponential tower of M 2s, where M is an exponential tower of N 2s, and N is an exponential tower fo 10 2s (phew!).
 Clearly, in this notation there's not that much difference between a number and its size in bits.
-Large as this number is, it's still pathetically small compared to ack(9,9).
+Large as this number is, it's still very small compared to ack(9,9).
 It is known however that
 [BB(7) > 2↑<sup>11</sup>2↑<sup>11</sup>3 > ack(9,9) ](https://wiki.bbchallenge.org/wiki/BB(7)),
 and any 7 state TM can be described in 7\*2\*(2+log2(7+1)) = 70 bits.